gibbs-codes/tvDashApi/DEVELOPMENT.md

 # Development Guide

-This document provides technical details for developers working on the Living Art BFF API.
+This document provides technical details for developers working on the TV Dashboard API API.

 ## Architecture Overview